Death Valley National Park

 Where to Photograph + Things to do in Death Valley

-Planetesque landscapes await within the depths of Death Valley, officially the hottest place on earth and surprisingly accessible.
+Planetesque landscapes await within the depths of Death Valley National Park, officially home to the hottest place on earth and surprisingly accessible.
 Within two hours from Las Vegas and a little closer to four hours from the coast of California, this other-worldly region of dunes, deserts and salt flats is somewhere you need to visit with your camera.

 Back in 1913 a temperature of 57degrees (134F) was recorded at Furnace Creek and once you’ve experienced the heat in Death Valley, it’s actually not that hard to believe this is possible.
 To describe this place in one word it has to be harsh.
 Harsh in every aspect from the landscapes to the conditions and somewhere that needs to be taken seriously when visiting, it’s called Death Valley for a reason and that’s so evident when you’re standing in 40+ degree heat with nothing around for shade.

-This region while being one of the most inhabitable places, happens to be one of the most photogenic.
+While Death Valley National Park is one of the most inhospitable places, happens to be one of the most photogenic.
 With salt flats, sand dunes, mountain ranges and volcanic lava filled hills, it’s hard to put your camera down…unless of course you’re about to faint from the heat and need a dose of air con!

 So, without further chatter let’s get to it.
 Below you’ll find five of the best photography locations in Death Valley that I personally visited in June.
 All images featured within this guide were captured in while temperatures were reaching 43 degrees during the day and hovered at around 37 in the early evening.
 In the winter months I believe it would be possible to wander further into the dunes and landscapes but throughout the summer months, I strongly advise you stay quite close to your vehicle because the heat really creeps up on you.

 But, as you’ll see below, it’s worth it.